FAQ: Artist Studios at Painter's Folly Program

 Net Profit: $6,959.00

-Why did it end: After one of the Studio Artists raised issues about ADA accessibility, ventilation, and possible mold issues in the home (unverified), Chadds Ford Township discontinued the Artist Studios at Painter's Folly program in 2024.
-Chadds Ford Township publicly cites the program discontinuation due to ADA accessibility concerns.
+Why did it end: After a Painter's Folly studio artist raised concerns about ADA accessibility, ventilation, and unverified mold issues in the home, Chadds Ford Township discontinued the Artist Studios at Painter's Folly program in March 2024.

 Further Reading: